 Every team member involved in agile development can learn from code mistakes.
 Hence, reviewing code in agile development fosters knowledge sharing across team members.

-Ci/CD is one of the most crucial devops practices those aids businesses in producing scalable and high-quality products.
+Ci/CD is one of the most crucial DevOps practices that aid businesses in producing scalable and high-quality products.
 A continuous integration/delivery has 5 stages such as “build/develop, commit, test, stage, and deploy.
-One of the most important step of the “build/develop” stage is to do code review via automatic code review and linting tool such as SonarQube.
+One of the most important steps of the “build/develop” stage is to do code review via automatic code review and linting tools such as SonarQube.

 A good code is crucial for the success of the product and the business

 Each developer should use the proper branching strategy, create a branch for each JIRA ID, and then submit a PR for review.
-Once code has been reviewed and passed basic quality metrics, code is further merged by a Senior team member
+Once a code has been reviewed and passed basic quality metrics, a Senior team member further merges the code.

 Sprint should always include timelines for Code review rather than fixing review points later on, as this may cause bugs once a developer addresses the review points.